SeveBa/readme-generator/README.md

 ## Description:

-An app to generate a readme
+An application that generates a readme utilizing Node.js

 ## Table of Contents